loverajoel/jstips/README.md

 ## #09 - Template Strings

-As of ES6, JS now has template string as an alternative to classic end quotes strings.
+As of ES6, JS now has template strings as an alternative to the classic end quotes strings.

 Ex:
 Normal string